-- Apply the Nursing Process to assist individuals, families and groups in the promotion, maintenance and restoration of health. - Adapt the nursing process according to an individual's developmental capabilities. - Communicate effectively with individuals, families and other health team members. - Incorporate knowledge of biological, psychological, sociological, cultural, spiritual and economic factors in the provision of care. - Assume responsibility for personal, professional, and educational development. - Practice within the legal and ethical framework of nursing. - Incorporate technical resources for the improvement of nursing practice.
+- Applies the Nursing Process while modeling clinical judgement to assist culturally diverse individuals, families and groups in the promotion, maintenance and restoration of optimum health. - 2.
+Communicates and collaborates effectively with individuals, families and other health team members. - 3.
+Practices within the legal and ethical framework of nursing. - 4.
+Incorporates technical resources for the improvement of nursing practice. - 5.
+Demonstrates quantitative reasoning skills in nursing practice.